bytewizard42i/selectConnect_app_pro/HACKATHON_SUBMISSION.md

 ## 🌟 Impact Statement

-NoirCard transforms how 500M+ professionals network annually by:
+SelectConnect transforms how 500M+ professionals network annually by:
 - **Eliminating** 60% harassment rate for women
 - **Preventing** $2.1B in spam losses
 - **Enabling** safe dating for millions